QMCPACK/qmcpack/nexus/docs/adding-supercomputer-machine.rst

      nexus/tests/test_machines.py::test_job_run_command \
      nexus/tests/test_machines.py::test_write_job

 If the new machine requires an extra mandatory job field, either provide a safe default in the machine class or add a narrow special case in the relevant test, as ``summit`` and ``flight`` already do.

+If you are also using and configuring QMCPACK alongside Nexus, you can more simply run the machines test using ``ctest -R ntest_nexus_machines``, or all the Nexus tests with ``ctest -R nexus``, from the QMCPACK build directory.